Tommimon/advent-of-code-2020/riccardo-negri/13/x.md

 ***

 ## Apply the condition to a pair of busses at a time and find all the times t (for each pair) where the condition is satisfied.
-Do this on 9 pair so that every number is used exactly two times.
+Do this on 9 pairs so that every number is used exactly two times.

 ID 19 with ID 41
 ```